Karate Classes In Addiscombe

 We bring these 3 activities together to bring you a complete Karate tuition experience in Addiscombe .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn martial arts and started teaching Karate in Okinawan institutions.
-This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.
+History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and started teaching Karate in Okinawan institutions.
+This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 (info courtesy of: Karate Class in Addiscombe )